Layr-Labs/eigensdk-go/aggregator/README.md

             }
         ```

 2. **Provide a Task Processor**: Provide a struct implementing the `TaskProcessor` interface.
 This interface contains user-defined logic to handle new tasks, signed responses, and the final aggregated result.
-We provide a standard `IndexingTaskProcessor` implementation that can be used as is for most cases, you can create it usig the `NewIndexingTaskProcessor` builder from `taskprocessor` package:
+We provide a standard `IndexingTaskProcessor` implementation that can be used as is for most cases, you can create it using the `NewIndexingTaskProcessor` constructor from `taskprocessor` package:

     1. Instantiate an ethereum client and a transaction manager for the task responder: